-A new tenant and an investor share the same impression of an apartment property from the curb.
-Before marketing apartments, think about the outside appearance.
-The "look" affects not only an ability to attract prospective buyers, but the rental program as well.
-First impression by both expected buyers looking and tenants alike are crucial.
+A new tenant and an investor share the same first impression of a commercial building or an apartment property.
+That first impression is crucial.
+Before marketing the property, think about the outside appearance.
+The "look" affects both tenants and buyers.

 The following is a checklist of first-impression items that a good property manager must use: